vampirefrog/mdxtools/README.md

 mdxtools
 ========

-A bunch of tools for handling the MDX music format (music for the Sharp X68000)
+A bunch of tools for handling the MDX music format (music for the Sharp X68000).
+The tools are as follows:

+* mdx2vgm (TBD) - convert to VGM format
+* mdxdump - dump all the information in a MDX file.
+* mdxstat - analyze and print out some statistics and totals about given MDX files.
+* mml2mdx (TBD) - a MML compiler
+* mdx2mml (TBD) - a MML decompiler

 The rest of this document is work in progress.